carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/HotSpotController.php.txt

 	 * updatePageAction function
 	 *
 	 * Called by ajax.
 Function to update UserDay with the HotSpots given *
-	 * @todo handle HotSpot with no HotSpotInfo associated *
 	 * @see HotSpots::class
 	 * @see UserDay::class